-Chapter one is "Blocks"- going from unit blocks to Legos to cardboard boxes to Minecraft, Lange brings her analysis to what makes good design for developmental growth.
+Chapter one- "Blocks"- travels from unit blocks to Legos to cardboard boxes to Minecraft, Lange brings her analysis to what makes good design for developmental growth.
 Failure comes into focus here, just as much as success.
 The child's tactile engagement of the world via design influences the growth of children in ways that are hard to comprehend.
 This book threads a historical dialogue that brings us to our present design tastes.

 It gave me a lot of ideas about making with my kids.

 In the chapter titled "Playground", I was inspired to read about the movement for "Adventure Playgrounds" where kids can experiment with a variety of large-scale materials and real tools to build and design a world of their own without protecting them from elements of bodily risk.
-Just as the abandoned lot used to serve as playground, we parents can learn to step away from the heap of kids and let failure, plus the notion of risk-taking play out to their conclusions.
+Just as the abandoned city lot used to serve as playground, we parents can learn to step away from the kids and let risk-taking come to their own conclusions.
 If you give your kid a pile of cardboard, do you think you'd be able to not jump in and instruct them?

 Its More than Just a Scratch

 Not getting in the way of your child's failures doesn't mean that you shouldn't protect them from harm, of course not.
-But what both books, (as well as the Mr. Rogers film) seem to speak of is an empathetic view of failure that resonates with the growth of the child.
+But what both books, seem to speak of is an empathetic view of failure that resonates with the growth of the child.
 This is in contrast to inoculating the child against the pains and groans of daily life.